Skip to the main content.

 Looking at it from both sides, it seems obvious that storage tank health can impact fuel quality.
 But it should also be clear that it flows the other way, too – fuel quality can affect the condition of fuel storage tanks, for better and (definitely) for worse.

-• Leaks (Both Above and Below Ground) – Obviously, if the structural integrity of the tank is compromised, you can get loss of fuel inventory as it seeps out over time.
+If the structural integrity of the tank is compromised, you can get a loss of fuel inventory as it seeps out over time.
 Never a good situation.
 But it’s not just fuel leaking out that you may have to worry about…..

-• Water Ingress – Ingress is a fancy way of saying that if the tank has a leak on top and there’s a rain storm, significant volumes of water can leak into the tank and flow into the fuel.
+Ingress is a fancy way of saying that if the tank has a leak on top and there’s a rain storm, significant volumes of water can leak into the tank and flow into the fuel.
 Or maybe someone leaves the top off after checking something.
 Or water builds up in the spill bucket and rushes in when a worker takes the lid off to stick the tank.
 You’d be surprised how often this kind of thing happens.
+Fuel filtration professionals will tell you that seemingly inconsequential things, like the type of vent cap used, can make a big difference in keeping water out of the tank.

 On the flip side, if something is happening with the fuel, the storage tank that encloses the fuel can most definitely be affected by that.

-• Microbes & corrosion – good healthy fuel has no effect on a fuel tank.
-Fuel also happens to be a favorite environment for microbes like bacteria and fungi.
-Just by themselves, they don’t affect a fuel tank.
-But their presence leads to acids and corrosive byproducts that, over time, will lead to corrosive damage in the fuel storage tank.
+Good healthy fuel does not affect a fuel tank.
+Fuel also happens to be a favorite environment for microbes like bacteria and fungi; they need the fuel to be the medium in which they grow Their presence leads to acids and corrosive byproducts that, over time, will lead to corrosive damage in the fuel storage tank.

-• Water – water is the leading cause of corrosion and damage in tanks.
+Water is the leading cause of corrosion and damage in tanks.
 Fuel plays a factor because it offers a medium for the water to be absorbed and dropped to the bottom of the tank.
 Especially if it is an ethanol blend, which will actively pull water out from the ambient air.
+On the diesel side, ultra-low sulfur diesel (with or without an extra 2-5% biodiesel added) also holds more water than fuels of the past, making the water situation worse.

 Check out our other posts related to Fuel Storage: